Snowpipe Streaming

 Form of data to load

 Files.
-If your existing data pipeline generates files in blob storage, we recommend using Snowpipe rather than the API.
+If your existing data pipeline generates files in blob storage, we recommend using Snowpipe instead of the API.

 Third-party software requirements